shaundon/time-turner/README.md

 ## To do

-* Settings page
+* Reloading.
-* Actually talk to the API and stop using hard-coded data.
+* The log out button doesn't work.
-* Get packaging the Electron app working.
+* Proper Electron support including packaging.
+* Settings page.
+* Parse for meeting links.
+* Make it look nicer.
 * Set up CI or something and maybe some snapshots.
-* Truncate long meeting titles
+* Truncate long meeting titles.
 * Figure out how to handle multiple meetings occupying the same timeslot.
 Maybe make meetings hideable?